7 Top NLP Libraries For NLP Development

 Because CoreNLP is developed in Java, your device must have Java installed to use it.

-It does, however, provide programming interfaces for a wide range of well-known programming languages, such as Python.
+However, it provides programming interfaces for a wide range of well-known programming languages, such as Python.

 Use Cases: